weihaipy/saiorm/docs/index.rst

 - Method **get_fields_name** get a list of all fields name, cache them by default.

-- Method **where** could be dict or str type. **IN** require a string or a sequence with str type.
+- Method **where** receive dict or str type. **IN** require a string or a sequence with str.

 - Method **select** and **get** return data only.

 - Method **update**, **delete**, **execute** return a dict,including lastrowid, rowcount, rownumber, sql.

-- Various method join,should use string param for method join and method where.
+- Use various method **join**,should use string for method join and method where.

 **ATTENTION**

-1. Saiorm does not convert value type in most condition(eg.limit,order_by,group_by, various join etc.),method where not convert value type in native functions and IN.
+1. Saiorm does not convert value type in native functions and IN and other condition (eg.limit,order_by,group_by,various join).
 If you want to use the values passed from user,you must check them, because it's easily to triggering injection vulnerability.